 There are some pretty dark tales associated with Dunlough and Three Castle Head.
 It is said that the O’Donuhue’s, who where the last family to live there, all died by suicide or murder.
 Now as a result a drop of blood falls from one of the towers every day.
 Others claim that a mysterious White Lady haunts the lake anyone who sees her will die soon after.
 So if you’re very superstitious, you might want to think twice before you pay a visit here!

 What to bring

 During the summer if it’s dry, runners should be good enough to do the walk.
 However I visited after rain and there were some very boggy areas.
 The worst areas fortunately had stepping stones in place but nonetheless I managed to get pretty wet feet along the way.
-Kind of annoying when my hiking boots were back in the boot of the car but obviously still totally worth it to visit this amazing place!
+Kind of annoying as my hiking boots were in the back of the car!
+Still, totally worth it to visit this amazing location though!

 Bring some water and snacks as there is nothing in the vicinity.
 The owners used to have a cafe open during the summer months but it seems that it is closed now.
 Instead they are focusing on hosting private functions and weddings.
 What a place to get married right!
 If you’re considering it, get in touch.
 I will definitely offer you a good rate as I would LOVE to photograph a wedding here!!!

 You don’t have to be getting married to stay and enjoy this incredible place though.
-If you fancy more than a day trip to Three Castle Head, there are a number of accommodation options.
-Choose from the cosy cottage, the tack room or the loft and enjoy a truely unique holiday experience.
+If you fancy more time at Three Castle Head, there are a few accommodation options rented out by the land owners.
+Choose from the cosy cottage, the tack room or the loft and enjoy a truly unique holiday experience.